tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

   .. code-block:: bash

-     tanim-desktop $ plex_music_album.py -a Air -A "Moon Safari" tanim-desktop $ Air.Moon Safari.png
+     tanim-desktop $ plex_music_album -a Air -A "Moon Safari" tanim-desktop $ Air.Moon Safari.png

   Here is the image,